VoltDB/voltdb-client-go/README.md

 database/sql/driver api.
 The VoltDB api also includes column accessors for VoltDB specific types.
 The details of the VoltDB api can be found in the godoc.

-# Building

-The VoltDB golang client is built in the standard go manner.

 # Examples
 The VoltDB golang client includes three examples.
 There is a simple hello world example